georgezefko/Data-Engineering-Databricks/README.md

 **1. Modernizing Databricks: Setting Up a Local Dev Environment with Dev Containers and Asset Bundles.**

 In the first tutorial/project, I guide you through setting up the local development environment using databricks asset bundles and devcontainers.
-Then you will be able to build you code in VScode and run it or test it in Databricks.
+Then you will be able to build your code in VScode and run it or test it in Databricks.

 You can find the relevant article with a detailed guide here: [Medium blog](https://medium.com/data-engineer-things/modernizing-databricks-setting-up-a-local-dev-environment-with-dev-containers-and-asset-bundles-8385b945be8c)